Index

 The provenance gap, and why Google keeps closing it the hard way

 SEO, GEO and AEO are now standard items on every content team's checklist.
-Search engine optimization aims at Google's ranking systems, generative engine optimization aims at AI answer engines, and answer engine optimization aims at the citation slots inside those answers.
+Search engine optimisation aims at Google's ranking systems, generative engine optimisation aims at AI answer engines, and answer engine optimisation aims at the citation slots inside those answers.
 Each discipline has its own playbook, its own tooling, and its own vendors selling volume.

-The problem is not the disciplines.
-The problem is treating them as ingredients to add to a page without considering whether the page is worth ranking, quoting, or citing in the first place.
-Adding SEO, GEO and AEO to the mix without considering content quality is the mistake.
+The disciplines are fine.
+The mistake is treating them as ingredients to add to a page without considering whether the page is worth ranking, quoting, or citing in the first place.
+Adding SEO, GEO and AEO to the mix without considering content quality is the error.
 Decorating a page with rich snippets, FAQ schema, and answer-ready bullets is not the same as creating a high-quality, fact-based resource.
 The markup describes the page; it does not validate it.

 What happens when content quality is the afterthought